PeterCamilleri/CX16/docs/more_memory.md

 While one could envision the addition of a application language runtime into one (or more) of the reserved ROM banks, the ROM will generally not be of much help for holding application code or data.
-Of course, a great deal of code and data could be held in an attached FAT32 SD card, but that is another topic.
+Of course, a great deal of code and data could be held in an attached FAT32 SD card (accessed via the services of ROM bank 2), but that is another topic entirely.

 wip